or for a script

 console.error('CWD:', process.cwd());

-- bcrypt: Requires Python and C++ compiler.
-Consider bcryptjs as alternative.
+- bcrypt: needs Python and a C++ compiler. bcryptjs is a pure-JS alternative.